praharshsharma/Chatting-app-web-sockets-/README.md

 ```sh
 git clone https://github.com/praharshsharma/MERN1.git
 ```
-Create a password.js file in backend folder<br><br>
+Create a password.js file in the backend folder<br><br>
 ![](frontend/images/demo4.jpeg)<br>
 - email -> Enter the email id from which the verification mail would be sent
-- pass -> Generate app password for the above entered email id
+- pass -> Generate app password for the above-entered email id
 - jwtprivatekey -> any string
 - uri -> your database uri